forax/do-synthetic-methods-dream-of-electric-switch-expressions/README.md

 ### or install everything on your laptop
-You need to have python3 and Java 14 already installed, then
+You need to have python3 and latest Java 15 already installed, then

 - clone this repository
   ```